 - Throat sores

 - Throat pain

-- If you have dentures, a bridge, or a dental prosthesis, remove and clean it each time you clean your mouth.
+- If you have dentures, a bridge, or a dental prosthesis, take it out and clean it each time you clean your mouth.
 Leave it out while you sleep.
 If your mouth becomes irritated, keep it out of your mouth as much as you can.

-- If you currently floss your teeth, continue to floss once a day at bedtime.
-If you have not flossed in the past, do not begin during your treatment.
+- If you currently floss your teeth, keep flossing once a day before you go to bed.
+If you haven’t flossed in the past, don’t start during your treatment.

-- Rinse your mouth with solution every 4 to 6 hours or more often for comfort.
-Swish and gargle well for 15 to 30 seconds and then spit it out.
-Use any of the following solutions below:
+Rinse your mouth every 4 to 6 hours, or more often for comfort.
+Use 1 of the following liquids: